 This bill amends West Virginia Code ยง17C-12-7 to increase the penalties for drivers who illegally pass a stopped school bus.
-Specifically, the fines for first, second, and third or subsequent offenses are raised from $500 to $1,000, $1,500 to $2,000, and $2,000 to $2,500, respectively.
-Additionally, the bill introduces mandatory license suspensions for convicted offenders, with durations of 60 days for a first offense, 180 days for a second offense, and one year for third or subsequent offenses.
+Specifically, the fines for first, second, and third or subsequent offenses are raised from $500 to $1,000, $1,000 to $1,500, and $2,000 to $2,500, respectively.
+Additionally, the bill introduces mandatory license suspensions for convicted offenders, with durations of 60 days for a first offense, 180 days for a second, and one year for a third or subsequent offense.
 The bill also establishes felony charges for violations that result in serious bodily injury or death, with corresponding prison sentences and fines.

-Furthermore, the bill mandates that all school buses purchased after July 1, 2019, must be equipped with forward-facing and rear-facing cameras to aid in enforcement and safety.
-It also calls for an educational campaign by the State Police to raise awareness about school bus safety and the importance of adhering to the law.
-The State Board of Education is tasked with creating rules regarding the idling of school buses, ensuring compliance with safety regulations.
-Overall, the bill aims to enhance the safety of school children by imposing stricter penalties and promoting awareness among drivers.
+Furthermore, the bill mandates that all school buses purchased after July 1, 2019, must be equipped with forward-facing and rear-facing cameras to aid in enforcement of these regulations.
+It also calls for an educational campaign by the State Police to raise awareness about school bus safety and the importance of adhering to these laws.
+The overall aim of the bill is to enhance the safety of school children by imposing stricter penalties on drivers who fail to stop for school buses.

 Statutes affected: